-Each project 4 acres or larger shall require an open space design plan application to demonstrate adherence to open space types and configurations consistent with OS.1 and OS.2.
-The application that includes a Public Open Space Overlay within its boundaries, as designated in the Regulating Plan Diagram, shall be required to develop the green street median, square, plaza, or other open space type in accordance with the applicable urban design concept shown in Figure RP.1.
-If, when a project applicant intends to submit an application to the City, an urban design concept has not been prepared and adopted in the FBC for the applicable open space type and location specified in the Regulating Plan Diagram, the applicant shall prepare or fund the preparation of a conceptual plan under the direction of the City.
+Each project of 4 acres or larger shall require an open space design plan application to demonstrate adherence to open space types and configurations consistent with OS.1 and OS.2.
+The applicant shall prepare or fund the preparation of a conceptual plan under the direction of the City.
 The City may opt to retain the services of a qualified firm to complete the plan with funding to be provided by the applicant.